The One-Build System: Create Once, Sell to 100 Clients for $30K–$50K Operators

 Client satisfaction: 8.9/10 (same as before templates, but 15 hours weekly freed for more custom work)

-Outdated templates become obstacles.
+Outdated templates become obstacles instead of assets.

 Wrong template for the current stage.